 Since the Father alone is God (cf. Jn 17:1, 3 NEB), scripture may, and frequently does, say “God, the Father;” “The Father;” or “God” all interchangeably.
 They are all the one Person.
 It is exactly the same reason that scripture may, and frequently does, say “Jesus Christ;” “Jesus;” or “Christ” all interchangeably: they are all one single person.

-If, however, "Christ" (like "God" in trinitarian interpretation) could be taken in a multiple-person, free-for-all sense (as can be "interpreted" quite easily using trinitarian-type "evidence" and definitions - see TRIN-TYPE or HOLY QUADRINITY study), scripture could not properly use the above terms so interchangeably.
+If, however, “Christ” (like “God” in trinitarian interpretation) could be taken in a multiple-person, free-for-all sense (as can be “interpreted” quite easily using trinitarian-type “evidence” and definitions - see TRIN-TYPE study paper), scripture could not properly use the above terms so interchangeably.

 In that case every use of “Christ” would need its respective identifier: “Christ David;” “Moses, the Christ;” “Christ Jesus;” “Paul, the Christ;” etc. We should rarely, if ever, see “Christ” used without its identifier unless, perhaps, it was referring to all of the persons together in the “Christhead”!